Maui Now : Maui police confirm the identity of three more Lahaina wildfire disaster victims

 Maui police confirm the identity of three more Lahaina wildfire disaster victims

 There are 115 confirmed fatalities with 99% of the entire search area completed by Friday evening, including single-story and multi-story residential and commercial properties.
-Police say they expect to complete the Urban Search and Rescue today, and conduct re-searches upon conclusion.
+Police said they expected to complete the Urban Search and Rescue portion of Phase Zero on Friday, and continue with re-searches upon conclusion.

-Police say seven other individuals have been identified, but their family has not been located or notified of their passing.
+The police said that seven other people have been identified, but their families have not been located and/or notified.

 The FBI reports the number of unaccounted for will fluctuate as they merge lists from various sources.
-On Tuesday afternoon, the agency said the unaccounted for list had the names of between 1,000 and 1,100 individuals.
-On Thursday evening, county officials released a list of 388 people who have been reported as unaccounted for from the Aug.
+On Tuesday afternoon (Aug.
+22), the agency said the unaccounted for list had the names of between 1,000 and 1,100 individuals.
+On Thursday evening (Aug.
+24), county officials released a list of 388 people who have been reported as unaccounted for from the Aug.
 8 Lahaina wildfire disaster.
 The list was narrowed by utilizing criteria that included first and last name and a human source that provided it.

 Maui police said “It is with a heavy heart” that the County of Maui and the Maui Police Department confirms the identities of the victims involved in the West Maui Wildfire incident.
 “Our hearts go out to the families, friends, and community affected by this devastating event.”